 - Articulation and Guaranteed Admission Agreements

 - Academic program transfer course equivalencies

 - Information on the four-year college transfer admissions requirements

 - Academic advising for selection of academic program transfer course equivalencies

-- Speak to an academic advisor to assist you with choosing your major
+- Speak to an academic advisor to assist you with selecting the most appropriate major/s

 - Decide on a career or major